 Want to know more about the effectiveness of cybersecurity exercises in the classroom?
 The tracking of analytics is core to EDURange's framework.

 EDURange can help you to include cybersecurity exercises in your classes.
 It is easy to use, and easy for your students to sign up.
-Since it runs on the Cloud, there are no VMs or software to download or configure.
+Since it can run on the Cloud, there are no VMs or software to download or configure.
 You can use our scenarios, modify them, or even create your own.
 By practicing cybersecurity skills in a dynamic and customizable setting, students are rewarded by spending effort on thoughtful analysis, debugging, and reverse-engineering.

 Unfortunately, we do not offer any stand-alone scenarios.
 If you want to use EDURange, ask your instructor to sign up for an account.
 Here is a template e-mail to use.